asiltureli/asiltureli.github.io/source/_posts/gmockcatch2danger.md

 ![(1) First Test Results of CTest](../images/gmockcatch2danger1/test_result_1_ctest.png)

 This result is interesting and not what we would expect or want.
-Let's simple run and see the output of our executable:
+Let's simply run and see the output of our executable:

 ![(1) First Test Results of Executable](../images/gmockcatch2danger1/test_result_1_exe.png)